Setup a new Mailu server

 Prepare the environment

 Mailu images are designed to work on x86 or equivalent hardware, so it should run on pretty much any cloud server as long as enough power is provided.
-For non x86 machines, see Building for a Raspberry Pi
+For non x86 machines, see Arm images for Mailu

 You are free to choose any operating system that runs Docker (>= 1.11), then chose between various flavors including Docker Compose, Kubernetes and Rancher.

-Compose is the most tested flavor and should be used by any unexperimented user.
+Compose is the most tested flavor and should be the choice for less experienced users.
 Make sure you complete the requirements for the flavor you chose.